Bivas-Biswas/order_execution_engine/readme.md

 # Order Execution Engine

-An mock order execution engine that processes ONE order type with mockDEX routing and WebSocket status updates.
+An mock order execution engine that processes Marker Order type with mockDEX routing and WebSocket status updates.

 ## Engine in Action